Geometry-Preserving Encoder/Decoder in Latent Generative Models: Numerical results

 The results are displayed in \Cref{fig:toy-comparison}.
-The first column shows the input data distribution in $\mathbb{R}^{500}$ by plotting the first two coordinates in a cross-section, while the second and third columns show the embedded distributions on $\mathbb{R}^2$ from the trained GPE and VAE encoders, respectively.
-As expected, the GPE encoder preserves the geometric structure of the original data distribution, whereas the VAE encoder maps the distribution onto a Gaussian distribution, which illustrates the posterior collapse phenomenon~\citep{wang2021posterior}.
-Although the VAE results still show some geometric structure, the GPE encoder better preserves the geometric structure of the data distribution.
+The first column shows the input data distribution $\mu$ in $\mathbb{R}^{500}$ by plotting the first two coordinates (the projection onto $\mathcal{M}$), while the second and third columns show the embedded distributions $T_\#\mu$ in $\mathbb{R}^2$ from the trained GPE and VAE encoders,